 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.

 I agree there’s probably not a ton of benefit to having the online banking / billpay / etc portion of a bank’s website on WordPress, however there is no reason you couldn’t run the front-end and marketing side of the site on WordPress, and in fact you’d be leveraging WordPress’ strength as a content management platform that is flexible, customizable, and easy to update and maintain.

 Matt then goes on to provide a couple of security tips, before stating the following …

 For an example of a beautiful, responsive banking website built on WordPress, check out Gateway Bank of Mesa AZ.
 WordPress is also trusted to run sites for some of the largest and most security-conscious organizations in the world, including Facebook, SAP, Glenn Greenwald’s The Intercept, eBay, McAfee, Sophos, GNOME, Mozilla, MIT, Reuters, CNN, Google Ventures, NASA, and literally hundreds more.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Factors Affecting WordPress Site Security
+Other Issues Affecting WordPress Website Security

-Other areas that can affect security include:
+Other areas that can affect website security include:

 WordPress Security – Practical Tips